 A wedding officiant can also be a religious figure, including a minister, priest or rabbi.
 The officiant can also be drawn from secular domains and this individual can be a justice of peace, a judge, or any other professional wedding officiant who is allowed to legally conduct wedding ceremonies in the particular state in which you reside.

-Some couples opt to let a friend officiate their wedding, provided they get the proper certification.
+Some couples opt to let a friend or family member officiate their wedding, provided they get the proper certification.

 Whether you choose a religious or secular officiant, it is the role of this particular individual to work with both of you to create a special and meaningful experience.
 This professional can also give pre-marital counseling.